 - Share Worship and Faith Resources

-The U.S. accounts for 5% of the world's population, and 25% of the world's incarcerated.
+The U.S. accounts for 5% of the world's population and 25% of the world's incarcerated and holds more prisoners in solitary confinement than any other democratic nation.
 There are over 40 state-run super-max prisons and one federal super-max prison in the U.S.-- each of which holds inmates exclusively in solitary confinement.
 In the early 1980s, there was one.
-From 1995 to 2000, the growth rate of segregation units significantly surpassed the prison growth rate overall: 40% compared to 28%.
 Some argue that the use of solitary confinement is a necessary management tool used for only the “worst of the worst.”
 However, the reality is most prisoners end up in solitary confinement or are unable to move out of isolation due to non-violent rule infractions and as a result of mental illness.